 Simon and Heather are delighted parents of three lively children.
 They all love Promiseland, but Simon and Heather have particularly appreciated the encouragement they’ve received at every stage of their difficult parenting journey.

 Peter and Patricia are empty nesters, who are about to join Operation Mobilisation, to serve on the ship Logos Hope.

 Jonathan is surprised to be part of St James.
-Five years ago he wasn’t a Christian, but the patient example and words of his workmate Neil meant he finally responded to Jesus, was baptised, and now serves on the tech team.
+Five years ago he wasn’t a Christian, but the patient example and words of a workmate meant he finally responded to Jesus, was baptised, and now serves on the livestream team.
 Life hasn’t been straightforward for him, and he still battles with big parts of his discipleship, but he’s never regretted his decision for a second.

 Eric was living on the streets until a few months ago.
 But one week he wandered into the Community Café, and found the friends and support he so needed.
 More than that, he found Christians, who have helped him understand the message of Jesus which makes them want to care for him.
 Is he a Christian?
 Not yet!
 But he loves the simple and clear talks, and the chance to have some healthy food and take the weight off his feet.

 Harriet has never been to St James - she goes to The Journey, a church that was planted by St James and now meets in a school in Crouch End.
 She volunteers at the Soup Kitchen there, modelled on the Muswell Hill version.

 Are they real people with real stories?
 Not yet!
 But join us, and we can start to see the real changes happen!